-- In Sleepy Hollow, Purgatory, or the World Between Worlds, is a Dark World in which the spirits of the dead and undead are imprisoned, "trapped in the middle" as they wait to go to either heaven or hell.
+- Sleepy Hollow: Purgatory, or the World Between Worlds, is a Dark World in which the spirits of the dead and undead are imprisoned, "trapped in the middle" as they wait to go to either heaven or hell.

-- In the St. Elsewhere episode "After Life", Dr. Wayne Fiscus has a near death experience after being shot.
+- St. Elsewhere: In "After Life", Dr. Wayne Fiscus has a near death experience after being shot.
 His visions include a trip to Heaven, Hell, and Purgatory (which surprises him, since as he says, "I'm not Catholic"), during which he meets the souls of patients and friends who have already died.

 - While only briefly touched upon in The Bible itself, the descent of Christ into Limbo and subsequent Harrowing of Hell were explored in greater depth in the apocrypha and became a common subject of medieval artwork.
 Following his crucifixion but before his resurrection, the soul of Christ descended into the realm of the dead and brought salvation to the "Limbo of the Patriarchs" — the outer part of Hell inhabited by those righteous folk who lived and died in the days before they could be baptized and redeemed.
 Christ "trampling the gates of Limbo underfoot" seems to have been an especially popular (and vivid) image.

-- Erebus in Classical Mythology was pretty much a shadowy limbo for "neutral" souls, between Tartarus (Hell) and Elysium (Heaven).
+- Erebus was pretty much a shadowy limbo for "neutral" souls, between Tartarus (Hell) and Elysium (Heaven).

 - George Carlin mentions the four places "Heaven, Hell, Purgatory and Limbo" in his album "Class Clown."
 When the Church purged Limbo, he mentions that he hoped they promoted everyone and sent them to Heaven and, "didn't just cut them off and send them into space."

-- In Bayonetta, the Trinity of Realities that make up the universe consists of three realms: Paradiso, the Human World, and Inferno.
-Between them is Purgatorio, a realm existing parallel to the Human World outside of the Trinity where angels, demons, and magical humans are able to travel to.
+- Bayonetta: The Trinity of Realities that make up the universe consists of three realms: Paradiso, the Human World, and Inferno.
+Between them is Purgatorio, a realm existing parallel to the Human World outside of the Trinity where angels, demons, and magical humans can travel to.
 Here is where Bayonetta is free to wreak havoc on her foes without regard to property damage or bystanders.

-- The primary character in Limbo is a nameless boy, who awakens in the middle of a forest on the "edge of hell", looking for his missing sister.
+- Limbo (2010): The primary character is a nameless boy who awakens in the middle of a forest on the "edge of hell", looking for his missing sister.
 The atmosphere in general is a gray place with only silhouettes and the eyes are seen as monochromatic white eyes.

-- Silent Hill has the titular town as a kind of fog-covered no-place in which the main characters are faced with horrific Jacob's Ladder-esque Body Horror monsters/demons, manifestations of their crimes, failings, and regrets, and their actions and choices in-game determining whether they escape with their sins expiated, remain trapped in the town, or die there.
+- Silent Hill: The titular town is a kind of fog-covered no-place in which the main characters are faced with horrific Jacob's Ladder-esque Body Horror monsters/demons, manifestations of their crimes, failings, and regrets, and their actions and choices in-game determining whether they escape with their sins expiated, remain trapped in the town, or die there.

 'Tis doubt which leadeth thee to Purgatory.

-- The Adventures of Dr. McNinja: While Ben Franklin is dead (again) he spends his time in Purgatory, which resembles a ritzy restaurant, waiting for meals representing his sins.
-After two hundred years he's still on the bread.
+- The Adventures of Dr. McNinja: While Ben Franklin is dead (again) he spends his time in Purgatory, which resembles a ritzy restaurant where the dead are purified of their sins by consuming them as meals.
+The place is infinitely large, but there's only one waiter, so two hundred years later he's still on the bread.

 - Jack has one of the tamer versions of Purgatory.
 What we see of it appears to be a nice suburb where people act like they did in life, except that nobody can die and angels drop in occasionally to try and persuade the residents to try reincarnation and possibly earn Heaven in their next life (or sin badly enough for Hell).

-- Featured in a Cutaway Gag in Family Guy, showing the family floating in a white void, feeling ambivalent about the situation.
+- Family Guy: Featured in a Cutaway Gag showing the family floating in a white void, feeling ambivalent about the situation.

-- Discussed in God, the Devil and Bob: in Episode 11, when Bob's abusive father dies, Bob goes to hell to visit him but the Devil informs Bob his dad is not there.
-When Bob asks if he's in purgatory then, the Devil admits that the place doesn't actually exist.
+- God, the Devil and Bob: Discussed.
+In Episode 11, when Bob's abusive father dies, Bob goes to Hell to visit him but the Devil informs Bob that his dad is not there.
+When Bob asks if he's in Purgatory then, the Devil admits that the place doesn't actually exist.